theHamsta/faster-beamer/README.md

 ## Motivation

-Compiling Beamer slides takes to long.
+Compiling Beamer slides takes too long.
 I wanted to have a fast preview of my files even if the output is not 100% correct.

 ## What it does